lukepyburn/Verizon-FSD-to-Google-Calendar/README.md

 ## Installation

-1. Download this repo as a ZIP file by clicking the "clone or download" button above and then selecting the "Download ZIP" option.
+1. Download this repo as a ZIP file by clicking the green "Code" button above and then selecting the "Download ZIP" option.
 Once downloaded, extract the contents by right clicking ```Verizon-FSD-to-Google-Calendar-master.zip``` and selecting the ```Extract to Verizon-FSD-to-Google-Calendar-master/``` action from the context menu.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<ins>OR</ins> clone this repo using: